OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 > [prefix] group on
 > [prefix] group off

+##Access List
+Sends a readout of the list of owners and other access settings to chat.
+Available to owner and wearer only.
+> [prefix] list

 ## Block
 This allows the collar only to block named avatars from using the collar.
 Use sparingly since this also adds to the memory consumption of the script.